Pensions & benefits

 - Section 4: Balance sheets and P&L threatened by accounting standard changes

-The second part of this report will be released in autumn, helping you to prepare for the December 2018 year-end.
+The second part of this report, released in autumn, helps you to prepare for the December 2018 year-end.
 This will explain the key issues and give you time to adapt ahead of the year-end.

 - Accounting for Pensions in 90 seconds with Phil Cuddeford - watch the video

 - From the LCP media centre - read the press release

 - The LCP Treasury Model provides improved methods of setting accounting assumptions - find out more

 - Our 6-point review for pensions will identify where to focus your efforts and give you a clear framework for action - find out more